GlermS/the-dev-challenge/README.md

 The controller **purchases** receives a POST request from the route "/purchases/post_file" with the ".tab" file, processes the text, and determines the total gross income.
 In this case, the response is a ''.json' file that contains de gross income values.

-The controller **sessions** receives a GET request from the route "/auth/google-oauth2/callback " with the data from the Google authentication api mediated by the omniauth middleware and finish session.
+The controller **sessions** receives a GET request from the route "/auth/google-oauth2/callback " with the data from the Google Authentication api mediated by the omniauth middleware and finish session.
 In this case there is no view, the interaction is made via cookies.
 The api key are saved in the ".env file"

+The authentication token is encoded using JWT which contains the user email in the payload.
+The Rails' sessions also encrypt the cookies data, reinforcing protection of sensitive data.

 ## Development Environment